-Your child does not need to be an artist to create one of these hand and footprint garden aprons, perfect for Mother’s Day gifting.
-A blank apron provides the canvas, and only acrylic paint and a black paint pen are needed to create adorable handprint and footprint flowers, butterflies, bumblebees and ladybugs.
+Your child does not need to be an artist to create one of these hand-and-footprint garden aprons, perfect for Mother’s Day gifting.
+A blank apron provides the canvas, and only acrylic paint and a black paint pen are needed to create adorable handprints and footprint flowers, butterflies, bumblebees, and ladybugs.

 6. Footprint Heart Art

 “Little feet leave big imprints on our hearts.”
 That saying goes perfectly with framed footprint heart art from a special child.
 This easy footprint craft involves slightly overlapping footprints to create a heart on cardstock.
 The heart shape is then cut out, embellished with a hand-sewn twine border, and mounted onto coordinating scrapbook paper prior to framing.
 It’s the perfect Mother’s Day gift!

 If you’d like to send a fun and unique twist to the traditional Mother’s Day card, try helping children make these handprint cards strung together as a garland.
 You just need some basic supplies like paint, cardstock, scrapbook paper, a hole punch, ribbon, scissors, and glue..
 Once you’ve captured their painted hand on paper, you can mount it on decorative scrapbook paper, hole punch the top and string the cute handprints onto the ribbon.

 8. Hanging Handprint Flowers